 Community-based waste Management

 Asia Institute, Monash University

-In 2017 I produced a report that documented and evaluated a grassroots waste management/eco-village initiative in a village in Jogjakarta, Indonesia.
+In 2017 I designed a method, conducted field-based interviews and produced a report that documented and evaluated a grassroots waste management/eco-village initiative in a village in Jogjakarta, Indonesia.

 HIV /AIDS Prevention